Q: What is AWS CloudTrail?

 You can create up to five trails in an AWS region.
 A trail that applies to all regions exists in each region and is counted as one trail in each region.

 Q: What is the benefit of creating multiple trails in an AWS region?

 With multiple trails, different stakeholders such as security administrators, software developers and IT auditors can create and manage their own trails.
-For example, a security administrator can create a trail that applies to all regions and configure encryption using one KMS key.
+For example, a security administrator can create a trail that applies to all regions and configure encryption using one Amazon Key Management Service (KMS) key.
 A developer can create a trail that applies to one region for troubleshooting operational issues.